pi-hole/FTL/README.md

 ### Simplified debugging instructions

 `FTL` has been designed such that a debugger can be attached to an already running process to ease debugging.
 Use `sudo gdb -p $(cat /var/run/pihole-FTL.pid)` to attach to the already running `pihole-FTL` process.
 You can leave off `sudo` if you are running `pihole-FTL` with the current user.
-Once loading of the symbols had finished (the `(gdb)` input prompt is shown), run `continue` to continue operation of `pihole-FTL` inside the debugger.
+Once loading of the symbols has finished (the `(gdb)` input prompt is shown), run `continue` to continue operation of `pihole-FTL` inside the debugger.
 All debugger features are now available.

 When you want to detach the debugger from `FTL` without terminating the process, you can hit `Ctrl+C` and enter `detach` followed by `quit`.